 Becoming a prima ballerina requires a strong foundation in ballet training, often beginning at a young age.
 Many professional dancers start taking ballet classes between the ages of 5 and 7, with some beginning as early as 3 years old.
 Aspiring dancers attend prestigious ballet schools or academies and receive rigorous training in classical ballet techniques, pointe work, and other dance styles.

 To become a principal dancer, one must have a unique combination of raw talent, physical characteristics, and classical ballet training.
 It’s not unusual for a ballerina to begin taking dance classes at age seven or younger and focus on improving and perfecting their technique, usually with several hours of private daily lessons.
-Many are accepted to dance schools associated with major ballet companies like American Ballet Theatre.
+Many are accepted to dance schools associated with major ballet companies like the American Ballet Theatre.
 These schools provide an environment where young dancers can thrive, learning from experienced instructors and gaining exposure to the professional world of ballet.

 Daily Classes and Practice